gchq/Gaffer/doc/src/main/resources/dev/walkthrough/Visibilities.md

 ${GET_PRIVATE_EDGES_RESULT}
 ```

+The visibility property as defined by the visibilityProperty field in the Schema is special case of a groupBy property.
+- When ingest aggregation is carried out the visibilityProperty is treated as groupBy property.
+- When query aggregation is carried out the visibilityProperty is no longer treated as a groupBy property.

 Here we performed a query with just 2 seeds.
 You can provide as many seeds here as you like and the Gaffer store will handle it for you, batching them up if required.